About Nourished Families

 At 28 weeks, I developed preeclampsia that went undiagnosed and caused me to lose our first child, and almost cost me my life.
 But the moment the doctors put my sweet boy in my arms, I had never felt love like this.
 I knew I needed to keep trying to make a baby I could take home from the hospital to nurture and watch grow.
 Thanks to good friends and planning, we hired a postpartum doula for this first baby.
 Super Doula Theresa, as she will always be known to me.
 She helped me navigate all the devastation and pain of losing a child.
 When it came time for my daughter to be born thirteen months later, Super Doula Theresa helped me set the tone for the kind of mother I wanted to be and navigate all the ups and downs that come with being a mom in real-time.
 When my son was born three years later, she returned to give me time alone with both kids, guided me in showing big sister how to “help” with bath time, and again supported me through the crazy emotions that come with adding another heartbeat to the mix.

 After years of being a stay-at-home mom, with my children beginning school, I wanted to return to working outside the home.
 I was still the friend or family member talking the new parents in my life off the ledge when they brought home their 24-hour need machine.
 Only now, I could also lend an ear and a safe space to those who had experienced any trauma regarding pregnancy, loss, parenting, and beyond.
-I felt and still feel called to do this work.
-I became a certified postpartum doula with h
+I felt and still feel called to do this work as certified postpartum doula.

 What I soon realized as a postpartum doula was that one of the biggest sources of anxiety and stress was feeding.
 So many moms-to-be and new moms worry about what their feeding journey will look like and predetermine whether they are a “good” parent or not by the choice made around bottle or breast.
 I also discovered that there is a lot of outside noise and misinformation around feeding, again whether breast or bottle.
 All this insane pressure on women/ the feeding parent simply did not work for me.
 I knew I had to add this education to bag of tricks and became a certified lactation counselor.
 My mission as a CLC remains the same as it does as a postpartum doula, finding what works best for your family and the walls of your home is what is most important.
 There is a reason why on airplanes we are instructed to put out own oxygen mask on first.
 We cannot properly help anyone else if we can take a deep breath ourselves.
 As your lactation consultant, I stride to take away all the voices and opinions others, educate, and together work to create a feeding journey that nourishes baby as much as the parents.